Lauren Ambrose Talks ‘My Fair Lady’, MeToo & The Odds Of Resurrecting ‘Six Feet Under’ – Tony Awards Watch

 Indeed, on the day Deadline spoke to My Fair Lady‘s Lauren Ambrose, who stars as flower girl-turned-society lady Eliza Doolittle, Harvey Weinstein was arrested in New York.

 “It’s actually one of the things that I find exciting about doing a revival,” Ambrose said, explaining how she relished the opportunity to dig deep into the 1956 Lerner & Loewe musical (adapted from George Bernard Shaw’s Pygmalion) for what it has to tell modern audiences.
-(My Fair Lady, which has earned Ambrose a Tony nomination for Best Leading Actress in a Musical, is a Lincoln Center production currently playing at the Vivian Beaumont Theater).
+(My Fair Lady, which has earned Ambrose a Tony nomination for Best Leading Actress in a Musical, is a Lincoln Center Theater production currently playing at the Vivian Beaumont Theater).

 In our wide-ranging talk, Ambrose also spoke about the show that got away – 2011’s Funny Girl, which would have included much of My Fair Lady‘s creative team, including director Bartlett Sher, but collapsed over lack of financing.
 And, of course, we asked about Six Feet Under, and whether she’d consider a resurrection.